 If all this sounds wonderful, but you don’t want to harvest twigs and dry grass on your own, Don’t Starve Together also lets you play with a friend, and it’s actually one of the best co-op games on PC.

-With its dreamy underwater setting and compelling gameplay loop, Subnautica is one of the best exploration survival games on PC.
-Subnautica is much more hopeful than many survival adventures.
+With its dreamy underwater setting – partly created by its community – and compelling gameplay loop, Subnautica is one of the best exploration survival games on PC.
+Subnautica is much more hopeful and relaxing than many survival adventures.
 Sure, you’re a lonely man lost at sea on an alien planet, but it’s a game all about terraforming your new environment and making unfamiliar ground your home.

 The art direction helps push the idea of hope home, with bright and shiny technologies, beautifully blue oceans, and schools of tropical fish filling your vision at every turn.
 You explore the ocean depths in your submarine, searching for new materials in marine trenches and among coral reefs.
 And when you’ve found everything you need, you can begin to construct bases on the ocean floor.